Metallica share classic 'Sad But True' performance from 'Black Album' tour

 “Can you hear us out there?” frontman James Hetfield asks the crowd to rapturous applause and cheers.
 “I can’t hear you!”

-The musician went on to introduce “new song” ‘Sad But True’, a “very happy little number – so cheer up, huh?”
+The musician goes on to introduce “new song” ‘Sad But True’, a “very happy little number – so cheer up, huh?”

 Writing in the comments section, one fan said: “When they were young and mighty, and now they are just mighty!!!
 Amazing…” Another wrote: “I’d give my apartment in to be able to be in that show.”